aporb/whisperlite/docs/SECURITY_PRIVACY.md

 | **Permissions**          | ✅ Minimal and explicitly requested           |
 | **Data Persistence**     | ✅ Only when user explicitly saves a file     |
 | **Secure by Design**     | ✅ Sandboxed UI, isolated processes           |

+We are committed to maintaining the highest standards of privacy and security.
+If you have any concerns or discover a vulnerability, please report it responsibly.